software-developer-org/codility/docs/lessons/l001-iterations.notes.md

 > Why do we care?
 > <br><br>
-> The tail recursive functions considered better than non tail recursive functions as **tail-recursion can be optimized by compiler**.
+> The tail recursive functions considered better than non-tail recursive functions as **tail-recursion can be optimized by compiler**.
 The idea used by compilers to optimize tail-recursive functions is simple, since the recursive call is the last statement, there is nothing left to do in the current function, so saving the current function’s stack frame is of no use (See [this](https://www.geeksforgeeks.org/tail-call-elimination/) for more details).
 > <br><br>
 > Can a non-tail recursive function be written as tail-recursive to optimize it?
 > <br><br>